-- See "Disaster recovery best practices" on page 79. provides the different configuration options that can help aid in a disaster recovery process if a disaster strikes. - See "Job performance" on page 81. lists the best practices to improve the performance of the backup jobs run from your NetBackup Appliance. - See "Architecture" on page 81. list the best practices for defining your NetBackup.
-Appliance architecture. - See "NetBackup Catalog Backup" on page 82. list the best practices for backing up the NetBackup Catalog from your NetBackup Appliance. - See "Patching with the SLP (storage lifecycle policies)" on page 83. list the procedure to perform patch updates when an SLP is involved. - See "VMware backups using appliances" on page 83. list the best practices for performing VMware backups from your NetBackup Appliance. - See "Improving NetBackup Appliance restore performance" on page 84. lists the two virtual memory tuning parameters to improve restore performance.
+- The Disaster Recovery section provides the different configuration options that can help aid in a disaster recovery process if a disaster strikes.
+See "Disaster recovery best practices" on page 85. - The Job performance section lists the best practices to improve the performance of the backup jobs run from your NetBackup appliance.
+See "Job performance" on page 86. - The Architecture section lists the best practices for defining your NetBackup Appliance architecture. - See "Architecture" on page 87. - The NetBackup Catalog Backup section lists the best practices for backing up the NetBackup Catalog from your NetBackup appliance.
+See "NetBackup Catalog Backup" on page 87. - The Patching with the SLP section lists the procedure to perform patch updates when an SLP is involved. - See "Patching with the SLP (storage lifecycle policies)" on page 88. - The VMware backups using appliances section lists the best practices for performing VMware backups from your NetBackup appliance.
+See "VMware backups using appliances" on page 89. - The Improving NetBackup Appliance restore performance section lists the two virtual memory tuning parameters to improve restore performance.
+See "Improving NetBackup Appliance restore performance" on page 90.

-See "About best practices" on page 47.
+See "About best practices" on page 45.